 commute small pensions into single lump sum payments.
 The circumstances where this may happen are restrictive, particularly if you have other pension benefits.

-The LGPS allows your authority to:
+The LGPS allows your administering authority to:

-reduce pension benefits if a LGPS member leaves as a result of a criminal, negligent or fraudulent act, or omission as a result of which you have incurred some monetary obligation to your employer.
+reduce pension benefits if a LGPS member leaves as a result of a criminal, negligent or fraudulent act or omission, as a result of which you have incurred some monetary obligation to the council.

 forfeit a LGPS member’s pension rights if the Secretary of State for Communities and Local Government agrees and the member has been convicted of a serious offence connected with their office.